"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "I can help!"

-"No," Jessi said impatiently, "You'll just slow me down."
+"No, you can't," Jessi retorted impatiently, "You'll just slow me down."

 "Do you even know where you're going?"